 - Representing large privately held government contractor in Department of Justice False Claims Act investigation.

-- Representing publicly traded educational institution in Federal Trade Commission investigation regarding advertising claims.
+- Representing publicly traded educational institution in FTC investigation regarding advertising claims.

 - Representing fintech company in investigation by Colorado Attorney General’s Office.